pub struct Polygon<T = f64>where

 pub fn interiors_push(&mut self, new_interior: impl Into<LineString<T>>)

-Add an interior ring to the Polygon
+Add an interior ring to the Polygon.

-interior ring will be closed:
+The new LineString interior ring will be closed:

 §Examples